Marinated Tomato Salad

 Notes

-Notes: This salad tastes best if you make it a couple of hours ahead of time, but it’s also good fresh.
+Notes: This salad tastes best when made a couple of hours ahead of time, but it’s also good served fresh.

 Nutrition